sourcefuse/telemed-app-api/README.md

 ## How to Deploy

-To deploy service on AWS lambda :
+To deploy the service on AWS lambda, refer the following steps after stepping into the service folder you want to deploy:

 1. Run `npm run build` to generate the code build
 2. Run `npm run build:layers` to generate the node_modules as lambda layers